claudiacstephan/miniWeather/README.md

 If you want to do scaling studies with miniWeather, this section will be important to make sure you're doing an apples-to-apples comparison.

-* `sim_time`: The `sim_time` parameter does not mean the wall time it takes to simulate but rather refers amount of model time simulated.
+* `sim_time`: The `sim_time` parameter does not mean the wall time it takes to simulate but rather refers to the amount of model time simulated.
 As you increase `sim_time`, you should expect the walltime to increase linearly.
 * `nx_glob, nz_glob`: As a rule, it's easiest if you always keep `nx_glob = nz_glob * 2` since the domain is always 20km x 10km in the x- and z-directions.
-As you increase `nx_glob` (and proportionally `nz_glob`) by some factor `f`, the time step automatically reduced by that same factor, `f`.
+As you increase `nx_glob` (and proportionally `nz_glob`) by some factor `f`, the time step is automatically reduced by that same factor, `f`.
 Therefore, increasing `nx_glob` by 2x leads to 8x more work that needs to be done.
 Thus, with the same amount of parallelism, you should expect a 2x increase in `nx_glob` and `nz_glob` to increase the walltime by 8x (neglecting parallel overhead concerns).
-  * More precisely, the time step is directly proportional to the minimum grid spacing.
+  * More precisely, the time step is proportional to the minimum grid spacing.
 The x- and y-direction grid spacings are: `dx=20km/nx_glob` and `dz=10km/nz_glob`.
 So as you decrease the minimum grid spacing (by increasing `nx_glob` and/or `nz_glob`), you proportionally decrease the size of the time step and therefore proportionally increase the number of time steps you need to complete the simulation (thus proportionally increasing the expected walltime).
 * The larger the problem size, `nx_glob` and `nz_glob`, the lower the relative parallel overheads will be.
 You can get to a point where there isn't enough work on the accelerator to keep it busy and / or enough local work to amortize parallel overheads.
 At this point, you'll need to increase the problem size to see better scaling.
-This is a typical [Amdahl's Law](https://en.wikipedia.org/wiki/Amdahl%27s_law) situation.
+This is a typical [Amdahl's Law] situation.

 Remember that you can control each of these parameters through the CMake configure.